 Use of alcohol is a concern with many high school and college students.
 While the average age of students attending NMSU is 26 years old, there are still a large percentage of students and visitors below the age of 21 (the minimum age for consumption of alcohol in New Mexico).
 Alcohol is strictly prohibited for those below 21, and abuse of alcohol by anyone (to include use in unauthorized areas) is prohibited.
 The Grants Police Department and NMSU Police Department does arrest and/or cite for these offenses.
 Anyone selling or giving alcohol to a minor is guilty of a 4th degree felony in New Mexico.
-The Student Judicial Affairs Office will also charge students who violate university policies and state laws, with penalties ranging from mandatory education programs, up to and including expulsion from NMSU.
+The Office of Institutional Equity will also charge students who violate university policies and state laws, with penalties ranging from mandatory education programs, up to and including expulsion from NMSU.

 In addition to alcohol, illegal drug abuse (to include prescription drug abuse) is a concern on college campuses.
 Possession, sale, or use of any prohibited substance may result in criminal charges and administrative sanctions, up to and including expulsion from NMSU.
 Violations of federal and state controlled substance laws are investigated by the NMSU Police Department and referred for prosecution.
-(NOTE: While medical marijuana is allowed through a prescription in the State of New Mexico, state law specifically prohibits possession or use at any schools, colleges, or workplaces.
-Medicinal marijuana users must have a qualifying condition and be licensed by the NM Department of Health.
-Medical marijuana cards from other states are not recognized in New Mexico.